Our View: Immigration reform is not a threat to Social Security.

 Our guiding principle in evaluating immigration reform proposals can be summarized in a single word: Fairness.
 Rules of eligibility for benefit programs should be neither more favorable nor more disadvantageous for immigrants who benefit from comprehensive reform.
 And contributions made by immigrants to Social Security’s earned-right benefits should, in time, lead to eligibility for benefits.

 Comprehensive immigration reform is not a threat to Social Security.
-Earlier comprehensive reform proposals strengthened Social Security’s financing, and the bills under consideration today should do the same.
 By bringing undocumented workers out of the shadows of our economy and into its mainstream, immigration reform has the potential to strengthen Social Security and accelerate overall economic growth.

 Immigrants and Social Security

-As comprehensive immigration reform moves forward, the legislation must address the Social Security-related issues that are associated with it.
+When comprehensive immigration reform moves again, the legislation must address the Social Security-related issues that are associated with it.
 While not an all-inclusive list, these are some provisions which the National Committee believes should be addressed: